top of page

 Residencies include: Rough Mix (Magnetic North), Wild Journey (Imaginate), CAMAC Arts Centre (France) and Listhus (Iceland).

 Before venturing into the creative industries, Morna studied BA Journalism (The University of Sheffield).
 As a journalist, Morna trained with companies including The Sheffield Star, HallamFM and Dazed and Confused magazine.
 In 2012, she was an arts/lifestyle columnist for The Northern Scot (UK and Scotland’s newspaper of the year).
-To read Morna's column, click here.
+More recently, she has written for PSYCHOLOGIES magazine.

 Morna was also awarded runner up in the Royal TV Society Awards (student category) for her documentary “Menwith Hill” which she wrote, directed, presented and edited.